Shagshag/prestashop-documentation/ProductDownloadCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\ProductDownload.php line 61
+* This property is defined in [classes/ProductDownload.php line 61](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ProductDownload.php#61)

 Methods